telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/automatic-dependency-resolving.md

 * Deselecting a Telerik UI for for WinForms assembly will deselect assemblies depending on it along with it.

->note Note that not all assemblies are listed.
+>tip Note that not all assemblies are listed.